duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 ```

 # Regenerating Expired Streams
-The "YouTube Play" playlist will expire so streams will need to be "regenerated" to activate the audio!
+The "YouTube Play" playlist will expire so streams will need to be "regenerated" to activate the audio! (replace moode.ip with your moode's lan addr)

 ```
 Regenerate and play a crafted playlist from the RADIO folder ...